JWock82/Pynite/README.md

 2. Simplicity: There are other finite element alternatives out there with many more capabilities, but they are often lacking in documentation, written in difficult languages, or require extensive knowledge of finite element theory and/or element formulations to use.
 PyNite is not intended to be the most technically advanced solver out there.
 Rather, the goal is to provide a robust yet simple general purpose package.

-4. Improvement: I plan to continue supporting PyNite for many years to come.
-There are a lot of pieces I'd like to add to PyNite going forward.
-There's a lot of potential to create extensions as well to solve all kinds of engineering problems.
-There are more problems to solve than I have time for, so some priorities will have to be made.
-The plan is to keep PyNite mainstream, adding core functionality first.
+4. Improvement: PyNite is getting better at what it does.
+Each new feature provides leverage to build upon previous features in more elaborate ways.
+Key to improvement is (a) maintaining the core features that other features rely on, and (b) adding new features that are solid stepping stones to other features.
+Improvement most often happens by getting the small and simple things right incrementally, rather than with sweeping overhauls all at once.

 5. Collaboration: The intent is to keep PyNite free and open source.
 This will encourage future development and contributions.
 Keeping it open source will allow anyone to inspect and improve the code it runs on.
 If you see an area you can help PyNite improve in you are encouraged to contribute.
+Please follow the contributing guidelines given in this repository.

 # Support
 Whether you just need help getting started with PyNite, or are looking to build something more complex, there are a few resources available: